BeatsuDev/fullstack-2025/README.md

 npm run test:e2e
 ```

+End to end tests interact with the webpage as if a user was using it through a browser.
+In bigger systems
+you usually have very few tests that are run with a backend running, and then more tests which intercept
+requests to the backend so you don't need to run the backend.
+Intercepting requests make the tests much faster.
+Since they remove the external dependency of running the backend, they also make sure that errors in the
+frontend are detected even if the backend doesn't work.

 ### API documentation with OpenAPI (swagger)

 The OpenAPI specification is commonly used in the industry.
 It's a way to describe endpoints of a REST APIs.